dryruby/php.rb/README.md

 > -- Anonymous on [comp.lang.lisp](http://lispers.org/#money)

-`PHP.rb` translates [Ruby][] code into [PHP][] code by obtaining the [parse tree][ParseTree] for a Ruby expression, translating that into an [abstract syntax tree][AST] (AST) compatible with PHP, and then generating valid PHP code as the final output.
+`PHP.rb` translates [Ruby][] code into [PHP][] code by obtaining the [parse tree][ParseTree] for a Ruby expression, transforming that into an [abstract syntax tree][AST] (AST) compatible with PHP, and then generating valid PHP code as the final output.